10 Best Contract Management Software for Startups & Small Business (2026)

 Best for: Companies with dedicated legal operations teams who want workflow automation.

-SpotDraft focuses heavily on the "operations" side of contract management - tracking obligations, managing renewals, and building automated workflows.
+SpotDraft focuses on the "operations" side of contract management.
+Tracking obligations.
+Managing renewals.
+Building automated workflows.

 Screenshot via G2